janwichmann98/mnist-digit-recognition/README.md

 # MNIST Digit Recognition

-This is a beginner-friendly machine learning project that implements a simple neural network using PyTorch to classify handwritten digits from the MNIST dataset.
+This is a machine learning project that implements a simple neural network using PyTorch to classify handwritten digits from the MNIST dataset.

 ## Project Features
 - **Data Preparation:** Uses `torchvision` to download and preprocess the MNIST dataset.